Our Mission, Vision, & Story

 2. (n) large groups of birds, usually starlings, that all fly together and change direction together.

-In the first sense, Murmuration is a pure play on words.
-Theatre is largely a verbal art form, our purpose is to start conversations, and we're all coming into the room to chat together.
-Our internal shorthand is MurmurCo, which is, in our opinion, endlessly appropriate.
+In one sense, Murmuration is a play on words.
+Theater is largely a verbal art form, our purpose is to start conversations, and we're all coming into the room to connect.

-The second definition is a little more whimsical, a little more abstract, and a little more mythical.
+The second definition is a little more abstract.

 From Wonderopolis: